StevenKehrli/Trelnex/README.md

 - `args`: the command line arguments
 - `addApplication`: the delegate to inject necessary services to `IServiceCollection`
 - `useApplication`: the delegate to add the endpoints to the `WebApplication`
-- `addHealthChecks`: an optional delegate to injec additional health checks to the `IServiceCollection`
+- `addHealthChecks`: an optional delegate to inject additional health checks to the `IServiceCollection`

 ```csharp